 It's my favorite season, guys...
 Halloween.
-It might be known as fall to most, but once October hits, everything in my book changes.
+It might be known as fall to most, but everything in my book changes once October hits.
 I start decorating a solid month before the holiday, but sometimes it's tricky to find new ideas- especially when it comes to a Halloween party.
 It's always a struggle to come up with new ideas without spending a fortune, so that's why I'm here to help!

-If you want to really impress your guests, you can follow some unique (and simple) DIY projects for Halloween instead of using all store- bought decorations.
-Keep reading for some awesome decor inspiration that won't break the bank for your upcoming Halloween bash!
+If you want to impress your guests, you can follow some unique (and simple) DIY projects for Halloween instead of using all store-bought decorations.
+Keep reading for some incredible decor inspiration that won't break the bank for your upcoming Halloween bash!

 Haunted House Sign